Product · Workstation / Light Crane Systems

 • Retrofittable.
 The system can be added to an existing workshop without modifying the building.

 • Modular.
-Increased, decreased or relocated as the production line changes — the rest of the system keeps running.
+Increased, decreased or relocated as the production line changes, while the rest of the system keeps running.

 • Quiet.
-Smooth track surface and special trolley design — minimal running noise, no operator fatigue from repeated noise exposure.
+Smooth track surface and special trolley design give minimal running noise and no operator fatigue from repeated noise exposure.

 • Energy-efficient.
 Powered systems use roughly 80 % less energy than equivalent overhead bridge cranes for the same lift work.